Harry Potter & the Philosopher's Stone: Take Two

 "But won't he and his wife die?"

 "No, Harry, they are immortal; eternal wizards.
+The Philosopher's Stone is known among men, yes, even Muggles, to be a source of rejuvenation and immortality.
+Muggles tend to call it the elixir of life.
+The Flamels have had enough that they do believe they are immortal now.
 Someone, could, perhaps, kill them, but they will not die of old age.
 Not that they would mind, which I can see by your expression seems a terrible thing, but I believe to them it would be like going to sleep after a very long day.
 It seemed like a lark at the time; all the money and life one could wand . . . alas, humans have the knack for choosing those things that are worst for them."

 Harry felt a bit lost for words.